facebookresearch/hydra/website/docs/plugins/nevergrad_sweeper.md

 #### About integers and floats

-One important thing to note is how float and integers are interpreted in the commandline.
+One important thing to note is how float and integers are interpreted in the command-line.
 When at least one of variable bounds is a float then the parameter is considered to be a float and be continuous.
 On the other end, when both the bounds are set to integers, the variable becomes a discrete integer scalar.
-Note that minimizing on continuous variables is simpler so favor floats over integers when it makes sense.
+Optimizing with continuous variables is easier so favor floats over integers when it makes sense.